s312569/clj-biosequence/README.md

-If you have the program `signalp` ([SignalP](http://www.cbs.dtu.dk/services/SignalP/)) in your path, `clj-biosequence` provides a wrapper consisting of two functions.
+If you have the program `signalp` ([SignalP](http://www.cbs.dtu.dk/services/SignalP/)) in your path, `clj-biosequence.core` provides a wrapper consisting of two functions.
 The first, `signalp`, takes any type of biosequence and an optional parameter hash-map and returns a `signalpResult` object containing the results of the analysis.
 The function `signalp?` function returns true or false depending on the value of the `:result` parameter from a signalP search.
 Throws an exception if the biosequence is not a protein (ie. the biosequence returns false from the function `protein?`).
 Example:

 ```clojure
 (def ffile (init-fasta-file "/Users/jason/Dropbox/clj-biosequence/test-files/toxins.fasta" :protein))